RalleyD/walking_with_DRLs/doc/rl-dissertation-report.md

 - Extracting and, in some cases preprocessing, the dataset.
 - Parsing the data for evaluating the model.
 - Extending the decision transformer class to include a loss function.

+#### 5.4.1 Data Quality and Preprocessing Requirements

+Training machine learning models typically requires quality datasets, containing accurate and diverse data over a significant number of observations.
+In traditional reinforcement learning training, value overestimation and error propagation are inherent challenges.
+The challenge of model-free reinforcement learning is that the datasets are generated from other agents, which may be suboptimal for the task.
+A task that is continuous, is unlikely to have data representing all states for all actions.

+For continuous control tasks, including locomotion environments like HalfCheetah, Hopper, and Walker, datasets include (CITE main source):

+- "Medium: 1 million timesteps from a policy achieving roughly one-third of an expert's score."
+- "Medium-Replay: Replay buffer data from an agent trained to a medium policy's performance (25k-400k timesteps)."
+- "Medium-Expert: 1 million timesteps from a medium policy concatenated with 1 million timesteps from an expert policy."

+Decision trasnformers achieve policy maximisation by leveraging all trajectories in the dataset to improve generalisation, even if dissimilar from the target.
+This requires preprocessing, starting with batches of normalised data sequences.

+- Trajectory representation, feeding the sum of subsequent rewards from an initial timestep, allows the model to generate actions based on future desired rewards.
+- Trajectories, corresponding states and actions are tokenised using an embedding layer with a time step embedding added to each token.
+This
+- Padding all tokens to sequence length, due to training by batches of sequences.

+This allows GPT-2 to model trajectories autogressively and enable prompting, where the tokenisation allows a return target to be defined by the user.

 The benefit is that decision transformers can scale effectively.
 By leveraging GPT-2 (transformer), matured and stabilised through its use in various high-dimensional domains, it can generalise to multiple tasks with its ability to model long-term dependencies, avoiding the need to discount future reweards leading to near-sighted behaviour (Chen et al. 2021).